Skip to content

 Asked directly whether there would be more defunding exercises similar to the recent removal of 16 apprenticeships, she replied: “Not at this moment, no.”

-Smith also denied that further age restrictions are currently planned.
+Smith also denied that further age restrictions were being planned.

-But after the interview and her speech at today’s Association of Employment and Learning Providers’ (AELP) national conference, Smith signalled that ministers are not finished with reforms.
+But after her FE Week interview and her speech at the Association of Employment and Learning Providers’ (AELP) national conference, Smith signalled that ministers were not finished with reforms.

 “I don’t think we can continue in a way where we are coming back every year and saying we’re going to defund some standards,” she said during an audience Q&A.

-The comments come amid fears that ministers will need to find further savings within the apprenticeship budget if they want to increase funding rates without securing significant additional Treasury support.
+The comments come amid fears ministers will need to find further savings within the apprenticeship budget if they want to increase funding rates without securing additional Treasury support.

-Ministers have also set a precedent by handing £140 million of the apprenticeship budget to mayors to fund an apprentice brokerage pilot, which appears to be the first time that apprenticeship levy funds have been used to fund initiatives outside of training and incentives.
+And ministers set a precedent by handing £140 million of the apprenticeship budget to mayors to fund an apprentice brokerage pilot, which appears to be the first time apprenticeship levy funds have been used to fund initiatives beyond training and incentives.

 Bust budget